 – Be careful removing the snow on the cover

 Take great care if you remove the snow that is on the cover with a shovel.
 It is easy to rupture the material on the cover.
 Plastic is less flexible at low temperatures.

 Maybe you use your hot tub less than during other seasons due to bad weather, but do not forget to maintain your hot tub.
 Check the water level regularly.
 Is it clean?
 And are the needed chemicals added?

 – Minimum water temperature

 It is advised not to lower the water temperature below 90 F. You can experiment with what temperature you like best.
 Most people prefer it to be higher than there body temperature (98.6 F).
 The lower the water temperature, the less time it takes to start freezing in case of a power outage.

 The most significant heat loss occurs when the cover is not closed correctly, or it is not insulated enough.
 Another big reason for heat loss is by direct ground contact.
 Some hot tubs use an additional base pan.
 If your hot tub does not have one, you could purchase one.
 Raising the hot tub slightly from the floor can also help, but make sure it can handle the full weight, including the water and people.

-Wood-fired hot tub in the winter
+Wood-fired hot tub in the fall, winter, or spring